Xyclade/MachineLearning/Readme.md

 ###Predicting O'Reilly top 100 selling books using text regression

 In the example of [predicting weights based on heights and gender](#Predicting weight based on height (using Ordinary Least Squares)) we introduced the notion of linear regression.
-In the natural world however, most data does not have a linear form.
+However, sometimes one would want to apply regression on non numeric data such as Text.

+In this example we will show how to do this, but this example will also show that for this particular case it does not work out to use text regression.
+The reason for this is that the data simply does not contain a signal for our test data.
+However this does not make this example useless because there might be an actual signal within the text in the data you are using in practice,which then can be detected using text regression as explained here.

+To conclude this example, we rephrase a quote from [John Tukey](http://en.wikipedia.org/wiki/John_Tukey): *The data may not contain the answer.
+The combination of some data and an aching desire for an answer does not ensure that a reasonable answer can be extracted from a given body of data*.

 ###Using unsupervised learning to create a market index